 The report analyzes VM cost based on hourly, daily or weekly fees for consumed vCPU, vRAM and storage resources.
 The cost of VM resources is calculated based on VM uptime multipled by the cost of average CPU, memory and storage usage observed during a specified period.

-- Summary Information section includes details on the number of VMs, average VM cost and total cost of VMs.
+- Details on the number of VMs and Business View groups, average VM cost and total cost of VMs.

 The report is intended for service providers that have flat fees on consumed virtual infrastructure resources.
 The report helps calculate the cost of resources that were utilized by each client or application owner for each hour, day or week, and bill the client or application owner accordingly.